walterfreeman/ast101/groups.md

 category: top
 ---

+This page has group information listed for everyone in our class.
+Make sure you find your own listing.
+(Unless you are Andrew Dinnhaupt, the first listing isn't yours!)

+Students are listed in alphabetical order by email address.
+It will be easiest if you search for your own name.
+You may have to search a couple of times, since your name will appear in the information for other students who are in your group or who will be sending you their work for evaluation.

+---

+---

 #### Andrew Dinnhaupt Jr, abdinnha@syr.edu

 Your group is number 401.
 Your lab time is Monday 12:45-2:05 PM.